the greatest showman

-The Greatest Showman – A Romance With ‘Stars’ in its Eyes
+The Greatest Showman: A Romance With ‘Stars’ in its Eyes

 Sometimes the box office films that are most talked about and dubbed as “perfect” are the ones I like to stay away from.
-The Greatest Showmn is certainly one of those films that the Twitterverse considered “great.”
+The Greatest Showman is certainly one of those films that the Twitterverse considered “great.”
 Although I did wish to see it, time passed, and I didn’t get the chance.
 Now, months later, one Saturday night, I settled in to discover what all the fuss was about.

 The Greatest Showman (2017) Film Review